faridwijayaaa/api-aec/README.md

 ```

-## Article
+## Articles
 ## Authentication
 <!-- All API must use this authentication -->
-- others article route get using authentication for login admin
+- others article route get using authentication from admin

 Request :
 - Header :